ClementCauffet/rust-crypto-wallet/README.md

 # rust-crypto-wallet

-Implementation of a crypto wallet from scratch in rust for the Ethereum chain (actually working)
+Implementation of a crypto wallet in rust for the Ethereum chain

 ### Description